facebook/infer/website/docs/checker-cost.md

 The total cost of the node is the scalar product of these two vectors.
 Then, these are passed to a constraint solver (part 3 above) that computes the execution cost of the procedure based on the incoming/outgoing edges.

-The results of the analysis are written into `costs-report.json` where for each procedure, we record the actual polynomial (for the exection cost) along with the degree of the polynomial, the procedure name, line number etc.
+The results of the analysis are written into `costs-report.json` where for each procedure, we record the actual polynomial (for the execution cost) along with the degree of the polynomial, the procedure name, line number etc.